 - Early modern literary criticism

-I would welcome PhD applications in any of the areas of my research: early modern women’s writing, poetic form, early modern literary criticism, and civil war and Restoration literary culture.
+I am supervising PhD projects on Cowley, Donne, sonnets, and early modern rhetorical theory and would welcome PhD applications in any of my areas of research: early modern women’s writing, poetic form, early modern literary theory, early modern and contemporary sonnets.

 Women Poets of the English Civil War

 - Forms of Engagement: Women, Poetry, and Culture 1640-1680 (Oxford UP, 2013)

 - The Work of Form: Poetics and Materiality in Early Modern Culture (with Ben Burton, Oxford UP, 2014)